CoolerProYT/Nodejs-Web-Template/README.md

 pm2 list
 ```

+## Database
+This template uses MySQL as the database.
+To use MySQL, create a database and add the database information to the `config/config.json` file.

+Please ensure that your database is running before starting the server.

 ## Environment Variables
 This template uses environment variables to store sensitive information.
 To use environment variables, create a `.env` file in the root directory of the project and add the following variables.
 Example can be found in the `.env.example` file.